 Joe Montana’s Past Wives

-In 1974, he tied the knot with high school sweetheart Kim Moses while still playing at Notre Dame.
+In 1974, the football player tied the knot with high school sweetheart Kim Moses while still playing at Notre Dame.
 They divorced a few years later.
 She was in headlines in 2008 when Montana sued her after she allegedly sold memorabilia from his Notre Dame days.

 Montana married Cass Castillo in 1981 but parted ways with her in 1984.
 Castillo, a flight attendant, reportedly found out her husband was divorcing her after he left a letter at the 49ers’ front office, according to The Times of Northwest Indiana.